rozek/node-red-rest-service-examples/README.md

 ### Memory-based Key-Value-Store ###

-In the simplest case, the whole key-value-store may just be kept in memory - knowing that all data is lost if the Node-RED server crashes or is restarted.
-Values are expected to contain plain text only:
+In the simplest case, the whole key-value-store may just be kept in memory - knowing that all data is lost if the Node-RED server crashes or is restarted:

 ![](examples/memory-based-key-value-store.png)

 Currently, this service is accessible for everybody.
 But if you combine it with the authentication and authorization mechanisms from the [Node-RED Authorization Examples](https://github.com/rozek/node-red-authorization-examples), you may also easily create a *closed* Key-Value-Store.

 In order to use this store, simply import its [flow](examples/memory-based-key-value-store.json) into your Node-RED workspace and deploy.
+Keys are expected to be less than 256 characters long, values must contain plain text with less than 1024<sup>2</sup> characters.

 For experimentation purposes, you may import the [Postman collection](PostmanCollection.json) that comes with this repository and use the predefined requests for this store.

 ### File-based Key-Value-Store ###

-If the total size of all data to be kept in a key-value-store is known to be small (let's say, less than perhaps 10MB) and does not change too often (let's say, less than once a second) it may be written into a single file whenever it changes.
-Values are again expected to contain nothing but plain text:
+If the total size of all data to be kept in a key-value-store is known to be small (let's say, less than perhaps 10MB) and does not change too often (let's say, less than once a second) it may be written into a single file whenever it changes:

 ![](examples/file-based-key-value-store.png)